NBISweden/data-submission-documentation/ENA/SOP/GFF3-to-EMBL.md

 The conversion requires three things:

 - [Download and install the EMBLmyGFF3 tool](https://github.com/NBISweden/EMBLmyGFF3)
 - A genome assembly in [GFF3 format](https://www.ncbi.nlm.nih.gov/datasets/docs/v1/reference-docs/file-formats/about-ncbi-gff3/).
-Additional documentation and explanation [here](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).
+Additional documentation and explanation at [Sequence Ontology GitHub](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).
 - The genome sequence in fasta format

 After installing EMBLmyGFF3, open a command line terminal and navigate to the folder where the GFF and FASTA files are located.